hpcleuven/VscDocumentation/source/access/eclipse_as_a_remote_editor.rst

 All users
 ~~~~~~~~~

 #.
-From the 'Window' menu ('Eclipse' menu on OS X), select
+From the 'Window' menu ('Eclipse' menu on macOS), select
    'Preferences'.
 #.
 In the category 'General', expand the subcategory 'Network
    Connections' and select 'SSH2'.